aamshaegar/My-Music-Space/README.md

     - **Front-end**: the react application we developed

 - **Spikes**: This folder contains all the principal spikes we work about during the project management
-- **Kubernetes**: This folder contains all the kubernetes manifest used to initialize the minikube cluster
+- **Kubernetes**: This folder contains all the Kubernetes manifest used to initialize the minikube cluster

 ---
 # How to run
 This section contains a tutorial to update the images on Docker Hub (if needed) and set up the minikube cluster.

 ## Run Containers
-For simply build and run locally all the docker containers for testing purposes, under the **My Music Space** directory there is a **docker-compose.yaml**.
+To simply build and run locally all the docker containers for testing purposes, under the **My Music Space** directory there is a **docker-compose.yaml**.
 Run the file with the following command:
 ```bash
 docker compose up --build